 - The King of Queens had a paintball episode where all the characters had goggles but wore them like headbands, instead of over their eyes where, you know, they could actually do some good.

 - Episode of Danger Bay, in which two characters break the pre-established rules about, respectively, taking one's face mask off during the exercise and aiming for the face, with the result that the guy who took his mask off takes a paintball between the eyes and is effectively blinded for most of the rest of the episode.

-- Six Feet Under has an episode where painballing errors show up most egregiously.
+- Six Feet Under has an episode where paintballing errors show up most egregiously.
 David and Keith go paintballing with a couple other gay guys.
 They don't wear protective clothing, they take their googles off and even close-range hits don't elicit any reaction from the characters.
 It mostly follows the Rule of Funny and aims to illustrate the difference between Keith's Hard Gay friends and David's Camp Gay friends.

-- Byker Grove showed the dangers of this when a character (PJ) lost his sight when hit by a paintball.
-That's the one that immediately springs to mind for me.
+- Byker Grove showed the dangers of this when PJ lost his sight after he removed his mask mid-game and got hit in the face by a paintball.

 - Greg the Bunny featured a paintball team building trip.
 When Gil neglects to invite the women, they get irate and vow to crush him.

-- Community had an epic paintball episode where the whole campus engages in a paintball war and the last one standing gets first choice of classes the next semester.
-The episode spoofed tons of action movies.
-The next season they had a two parter, half based on westerns, half on Star Wars.
-The participants wore no protective gear at all (except for whatever they could scavenge).
-Those were suprise campus-wide games.
+- The first paintball episode has the whole campus engage in a paintball war and the last one standing gets first choice of classes the next semester.
+The episode includes homages to tons of action movies.

 - Near the end of season 4 of The Wire, one episode starts with Michael running away from Chris and Snoop; all three of them armed.
 He hides, ambushes them, and then we realize that they're actually all using paintball guns.